zdelrosario/ga-tech-workshop/_episodes/02-python.md

 stone tablets or on paper, one could choose to write Python code in simple files or in *jupyter notebooks*.
 These notebooks are useful for a number of reasons:

-1. Multimedia: This document you're reading now is a jupyter notebook -- it is a combination of (executable) Python code and (formatted) plain text.
+1. Multimedia: Jupyter notebooks are a combination of (executable) Python code and (formatted) plain text.
 By allowing the juxtaposition of different media (code and natural language, to name a couple options), one can provide human-readable context next to executable software.

 2. Saves state: Jupyter notebooks *save state*, allowing you to run some code, save the results, close the document and come back to it later.
 This is